-The location of site access points from the project to public roads (both State-controlled and local government roads) should be clearly outlined for both the day to day operations of the mine and onsite and offsite emergency response planning.
+The location of site access points should be clearly outlined for both onsite and offsite emergency response planning.

 3.6 Infrastructure requirements

 This section should provide descriptions, with concept and layout plans, of all infrastructure requirements for the Project.
 Matters to be considered include roads, bridges, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (e.g. microwave telecommunications), and pipelines for any services (whether underground or above).